neil344/neil344.github.io/about.md

 ---
-title: Create a free website using Github pages
+title: Create a free website using Github pages. |
-feature_text: |
- # Fine Wine
 feature_image: assets/images/About.jpg
-excerpt: "get there in the end and hopefully where I go wrong will help others on to the right track."
 ---